omnius-labs/docs/content/projects/xeus/_index.en.md

 ## Goals

-Support sharing of data between individuals in a decentralized network.
+- Support sharing of data between individuals in a decentralized network.

+### Not Goals

+- Anonymization

 ## Features